phpbench/phpbench/docs/benchmark-runner.rst

 tolerate failures (f.e. in an unstable CI environment) you can use the ``--tolerate-failure`` option.

-For more information about assertions see :doc:`assertions-asserters`.
+For more information about assertions see :doc:`assertions`.

 Generating Reports
 ------------------